 • Natural Playscape design and development for the Center

 • Endowment growth for the future

-Thanks to generous funding from the Asplundh Foundation, Abington Township, Friends of Briar Bush and Think Green LLC, the Briar Bush Butterfly House opened in June 2009.
+Thanks to generous funding from the Asplundh Foundation, Abington Township, and Friends of Briar Bush, the Briar Bush Butterfly House opened in June 2009.

 Dede Long, Director of Briar Bush Nature Center since May 1979, retired in March. and Mike Weilbacher was selected to fill her shoes.
 Over the next year, he helped increase programming and visiblity in the community.

 One of the 2008 Centennial Projects came to fruition and the Briar Bush Nature Playscape was opened in May.
 The natural play area features a running stream, sand pit, crawling and walking tunnels, balancing logs and other opportunities for outdoor play.
 It has quickly become a favorite gathering spot for parents and children of all ages.

 Over the summer, Greta Brunschwyler came on board as Executive Director.